PTI Sindh opposes alliance with Jamaat-e-Islami at local level

-Sources have reported that the problems arose even before the talks between the two parties, with PTI Sindh requesting their party leadership not to make an alliance with JI.
+Sources privy to the development stated that the problems arose even before the talks between the two parties, with PTI Sindh requesting their party leadership not to make an alliance with JI.

 Speaking on the matter, PTI leader Haleem Adil Sheikh said, “We do not want to be a part of a race whose winner was someone else, whether the mayor is of People’s Party or Jamaat-e-Islami, we are not interested in the mayoral election.”